-One of the themes found in the present study was accepting to receive and donate a kidney from deceased donor and brain dead patients.Also in our study it was determined that the important factor to accept kidney donation by the family members were altruism and a sense of humanity to help others.
-Roodnat et al (2010) in their study found that an important factor in the acceptance of kidney donation was the sense of humanity among donors and transplant recipients (35).
-The study of Zohoor et al (2003) showed that one of the main reasons for organ donation was a sense of humanity (28).
-Also Simpkin et al. (2008) found that;correct understanding of brain death, no request for organ donation at the time of brain death, giving sufficient time for consultation and decision-making to family members,express the request privately and using a consultant nurse as responsible for coordinating to organ donation could be effective to make the right decision to make organ donation (36).
+One of the themes found in the present study was accepting to receive and donate a kidney from deceased donor and brain dead patients.
+Furthermore, in our study it was found that the important factor to accept kidney donation by the family members were altruism and a sense of humanity to help others.
+Roodnat et al (2010) in their study, found that an important factor in accepting kidney donation was the sense of humanity among donors and transplant recipients (33).
+The study of Zohoor et al (2003) showed that one of the main reasons for organ donation was a sense of humanity (26.).
+Moreover, Simpkin et al. (2008) found that correct understanding of brain death, no request for organ donation at the time of brain death, giving sufficient time for consultation and decision-making to family members, expressing the request privately and using a consultant nurse as responsible for coordinating organ donation could be effective to make the right decision in order to make organ donation (34).

-The general conclusion of this study was that the nurses with counseling, empathy, and mediation motivate families with brain dead patients to donate kidneys and also prepare the recipients to receive a transplanted kidney from a cadaver.
-The results of this study can guide nurses’ interventions in intensive care units and dialysis department to help individuals and families decide to donate or receive a kidney from a deceased donor or the brain dead patient.
+The general conclusion of this study was that the nurses with counseling, empathy, and mediation motivate families with brain dead patients to donate kidneys and also prepare the recipients in order to receive a transplanted kidney from a cadaver.
+The results of this study can guide nurses’ interventions in intensive care units and dialysis department in helping individuals and families to decide on donating and receivinga kidney from a deceased donor or the brain dead patient.

 Acknowledgements